Janix-ai/mcp-acp-checkout/README.md

 ## 🎯 What This Does

-Enable AI agents to purchase from your MCP server in **5 minutes**:
+Enable AI agents to purchase from your MCP server:
 - 🛒 Shopping cart management
 - 💳 Secure Stripe payments
 - 🌐 Browser checkout (cards, Apple Pay, Google Pay, Link)